 So if you have less than 10,000 Virgin Atlantic miles you can’t transfer them to Hilton.

 And after you meet the minimum transfer of 10,000 miles, you can only transfer in increments of 5,000 mile increments.

 Fr example, let’s say that you have 27,000 miles in your Virgin Atlantic account.
 So you can only transfer 25,000 miles to Hilton hotels.

 So you are then stuck with 2,000 miles in your Virgin Atlantic account.

-You can instantly transfer Chase Ultimate Rewards points from the Chase Sapphire Preferred, Chase Ink Bold, or Chase Ink Plus to Virgin Atlantic Airlines on a 1:1 ratio if you’re running low on Virgin Atlantic points.
+You can instantly transfer Chase Ultimate Rewards points from the Chase Sapphire Preferred, (no longer offered) Chase Ink Bold, or Chase Ink Plus to Virgin Atlantic Airlines on a 1:1 ratio if you’re running low on Virgin Atlantic points.